flocela/Neighborly/README.md

 I am using the same copyright as Amine Ben Hassouna, see comments in main.cpp, lines 3 -43.

+Music for README video is from Kevin MacLeod.
+"Wallpaper" Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License http://creativecommons.org/licenses/by/4.0/

 This project is distributed under the terms of the MIT license [&lt;LICENSE&gt;](LICENSE).